Qualcomm: 2015–2024: NXP, Broadcom and Nuvia

 In August 2022, Bloomberg News reported that Qualcomm was planning to return to server CPU market based on Nuvia's product.
 Later that month, Arm Ltd. announced that it sued Qualcomm and Nuvia for breaching license agreements and trademark violations.
 Arm cited that the chip designs using Arm licenses developed by Nuvia could not be transferred to its parent Qualcomm without permission.
 Qualcomm indicated that its licenses with Arm cover custom-designed processors.

 In January 2023, the company announced a new partnership with Salesforce to develop a connected vehicle platform for automakers using the Snapdragon digital chassis.

-In May 2023, Qualcomm announced their intent to purchase Israeli fabless chipmaking company Autotalks for a reported $350–400 million.
+In May 2023, Qualcomm announced its intent to purchase Israeli fabless chipmaking company Autotalks for a reported $350–400 million.
 The purchase is subject to review by the Competition and Markets Authority.
 In March 2024, it was announced by the Federal Trade Commission that Qualcomm's proposed acquisition of Autotalks has been terminated.

 In September 2023, the company announced that it had signed a contract rumored to be worth $75 million per year for its Snapdragon brand to be the primary shirt sponsor for English football club Manchester United starting with the 2024–25 season, replacing German company TeamViewer.

 In October 2023, Qualcomm introduced the Snapdragon X series, a computing platform for Windows PCs which includes a custom ARM-based Oryon CPU (from Nuvia acquisition), a GPU, and a dedicated neural processing unit.

-In October 2024, Qualcomm announced that the Qualcomm-Microsoft exclusive protocol will be expired in December 25 2024, allows Windows on ARM devices can adapt ARM CPUs other than Qualcomm Snapdragon.
+In October 2024, Qualcomm announced that the Qualcomm-Microsoft exclusive protocol will be expired on December 25, 2024, allows Windows on ARM devices can adapt ARM CPUs other than Qualcomm Snapdragon.

 In October 2024, Arm Ltd. said it would cancel Qualcomm's chip design license in an escalation of the dispute over the acquisition of Nuvia.
 In December 2024, a U.S. federal jury ruled partially in Qualcomm's favor, finding that its designs were properly licensed under an agreement with Arm.
 However, the jury was deadlocked on one of three issues raised, resulting in a mistrial on that specific point.
 In February 2025, Arm withdrew its efforts to terminate Qualcomm's chip-licensing agreement.